Hiring a Caregiver

 Now that you’ve hired a caregiver, it’s time to prepare for the first day of care.
 We’ve put together a quick checklist to help you ensure that everything is ready to go for a successful first shift.
 First, you’ll need to download the Herewith mobile app (available for both iPhones and Androids).

-With the mobile app, you can receive live updates during your caregiver’s shift, manage tasks, communicate with your caregiver and your Care Team, and more.
+With the mobile app, you will receive live updates during your caregiver’s shift, manage tasks, communicate with your caregiver and your Care Team, and more.
 We recommend taking a few minutes to explore the app before your caregiver arrives for their first shift, so everything feels familiar and easy.

 Before care begins: